 In the middle of the Civil War, 1,007 African-American soldiers of the 54th Massachusetts Regiment disembarked at Boston South Station with 37 white officers.
 They then paraded in full dress uniform across Boston Common as a tumultuous throng cheered them on.

-They marched knowing that the Confederacy had promised to captured black soldiers into slavery if captured, and to execute the white officers.
+They marched knowing that the Confederacy had promised to sell black soldiers into slavery if captured, and to execute the white officers.

 The 54th Massachusetts